cspace-deployment/illumination/README.md

 * This deployment expects to be able to access the public PAHMA Solr server at:

   https://webapps-dev.cspace.berkeley.edu/solr/pahma-public

+  This service _is_ available inside the UCB firewall.
+If you are outside, you'll need to install your own (local) Solr server with this core.

 * If you are doing development that requires a different Solr server, you'll need to update that in ```config/blacklight.yml```.

+## Install a local Solr5 server

 Typically, you'll want your own Solr server, with your own data, running on localhost.

 To do this, you'll need to:

-1. Install Solr (we are using Solr5 at the moment, alas)
+1. Install Solr (we are using Solr5 at the moment, alas.)
 2. Configure Solr for the ```pahma-public``` core (see below for how to do this).
 3. Start it up.
 4. Load some test data.
 (Some or all of the PAHMA public data extract, contact jblowe@berkeley.edu to get this file.)

 * Caveat Utilizator: many BL and other features are not working correctly at the moment; see the UCB JIRAs for details.

-## Install a local Solr5 server

 The Solr server used for the UCB BL deployments...